 As music is a great way for your child to discover sound, we actively encourage learning through many forms of music.
 From listening, movement, performing and improvisation, to singing and music-making.

-KABS EYFS is all about inspiration and engagement through imaginative play and learning opportunities, In each classroom you will find the home corner which is regularly changed into different real life environments, including a vets, cafe, hospital, space station, jungle and even a beauty salon to stimulate your child’s imagination and encourage interaction with other children.
+SABS EYFS is all about inspiration and engagement through imaginative play and learning opportunities, In each classroom you will find the home corner which is regularly changed into different real life environments, including a vets, cafe, hospital, space station, jungle and even a beauty salon to stimulate your child’s imagination and encourage interaction with other children.

 Understanding the world

 Understanding the World aims to develop your child’s understanding of people, communities, technology and the world itself.

 Through engaging activities and games, your child will develop a wide understanding of the how, what, why, when and where of our world, whilst exploring design and technology, science, history, geography and computing.

 Activities encourage children to explore, discover, understand and share their findings through their natural curiosity to question their surroundings and the world beyond.

 Our large outdoor spaces and garden provide a practical experience in science and nature at work.
 From experiencing the changing seasons and various weather conditions to playing with water and sand.